 Let’s take a quick look at what the BJCP guidelines say an English Style IPA should be.

 English IPA Description

 - Mouthfeel: The mouthfeel should be smooth, medium-light to medium-bodied without any hop-derived astringency.
-Moderate to medium-high carbonation can combine with the hop character to produce an overall dry sensation in the presence of malt sweetness.
-Some smooth alcohol warming can and should be sensed in stronger versions.
+A moderate to medium carbonation will give an overall dry sensation despite the supportive and often sweet malt background.
+A smooth but low alcohol warming can often be detected in stronger versions.

 - Ingredients: Pale ale malt (well-modified and suitable for single-temperature infusion mashing); English hops; English yeast that can give a fruity or sulfury/minerally profile.
 Refined sugar may be used in some versions.
 High sulfate and low carbonate water is essential to achieving a pleasant hop bitterness in authentic Burton versions, although not all examples will exhibit the strong sulfate character.

 |IBU||40 - 60|